frankleitelemoscosta/The_Walking_in_Matrix/README.md

 base in the informations provided in that stage.
 He can used when you need check the best possible the each interaction.
-Here the method is used for select the bigger number between five option in each stage and sum the selected element and recorde in the variable Bigger
+Here the method is used for select the bigger number between five option in each stage and sum the selected element and recorde in the variable Bigger.

 <h3>The walking in a Matrix</h3>